juansegb98/Preview-Decorapp/README.md

 ## Instalation

-Clone the bitbucket repository.
+Clone the git repository.
 You will find inside a file type .sql; You can create a new database and import this file.
 Then you can create a file .env with the specifications that you have.
 You can use the file .env.example as a model.
 And now you are ready to run the app.
 To check all functionalities you can login as
 user: usertest@mail.com